.

 Bang Niang Night Market in Khao Lak

-Find rows of open-air stalls filled with colourful T-shirts, jewellery, handbags, cosmetics, home decor items, and snacks like ice cream, mango sticky rice, fried insects, and grilled meats.
-For a sit-down meal, there are a handful of simple restaurants at the market selling Thai food, cocktails, and beer.
-Best to go after 6:30 pm to enjoy the cooler evening weather.
+T-shirts, jewellery, handbags, cosmetics, home décor.
+Food includes ice cream, mango sticky rice, fried insects, grilled meats.
+A few simple restaurants sell Thai food and beer.
+Best to go after 6:30 pm when it’s cooler.

 Read More!